Trademark Renewal – What is a Combined Section 8 and 15 Declaration?

 Once accepted as incontestable, adverse parties can challenge the trademark only in very limited circumstances.

 The only grounds to challenge an incontestable trademark registration are genericness and abandonment.

 An incontestable registration is not vulnerable to cancellation on the grounds that another was a prior user.
 See 15 U.S.C. §§ 1115(b), 1064, 1065; see also Park ‘N Fly, 469 U.S. at 195 (“An incontestable mark that becomes generic may be canceled at any time pursuant to § 14(c).
 That section also allows cancellation of an incontestable mark at any time if it has been abandoned, if it is being used to misrepresent the source of the goods or services in connection with which it is used, or if it was obtained fraudulently[.]”).

 There are significant benefits of registered trademarks that are properly renewed.
 If the trademark owner fails to renew, the registration may be cancelled with no guarantee that it can be re-registered.
+For more information about the documents required to maintain and renew your trademark registration, visit Trademark Renewal – Combined Section 8 & 9.
 Even if the trademark is re-registered, it still won’t be as strong as the prior mark, and applying for a new registration is much more costly than a renewal.